Microwave Cooking for One by Marie T Smith

 Do you need a special utensil to cook a baked potato in your microwave?

 No!
-The easiest way to cook a baking potato in the microwave is directly on the microwave oven tray without any utensil at all (see instructions below).
+The easiest way to cook a baking potato in the microwave is directly on the microwave oven tray without any utensil at all.

-Rather than just provide the instructions for cooking a baking potato in the microwave, we are including the recipe for Stuffed Baked Potato from Microwave Cooking for One by Marie T Smith.
+Rather than just provide the instructions for cooking a baking potato, we are including the recipe for Stuffed Baked Potato from Microwave Cooking for One by Marie T Smith.
 The first step of the recipe contains the instructions for baking a potato in the microwave.

 Stuffed Baked Potato